auth-global/self-documenting-cryptography/design-documents/g3p.md

    , tag  : BitString
    ) -> output : UnboundedByteStream

-   echoArgs = ["hkdf-simple"]
-   inputCtr = decodeBE32 "IN\x00\x00"
+   echoArgs = ["hkdf-simple expand echo"] inputCtr = decode_be32 "IN\x00\x00"
-   outputCtr = decodeBE32 "OUT\x00"
+   outputCtr = decode_be32 "OUT\x00"

-   key = PHKDF-STREAM (salt, ikms, inputCtr, tag)
+   key = PHKDF-STREAM(salt, ikms, inputCtr, tag).read(32)

-   return PHKDF-STREAM (key, echoArgs, outputCtr, tag)
+   return PHKDF-STREAM(key, echoArgs, outputCtr, tag)
 ```

 However, we must be aware of the _echo args gotcha_: for reasons intimately related to the predictability of `PHKDF-STREAM` with a non-secret key, counter, and tag, the `echoArgs` parameter must not include any important new secrets.

 This time we are deriving a secret key using initial keying material.
-However, if that material is potentially guessable, then introducing a high-entropy secret in the @echoArgs@ parameter will secure the first output block, but revealing two output blocks would re-reveal the ability to guess the original keying material.
+However, if that material is potentially guessable, then introducing a high-entropy secret in the `echoArgs` parameter will secure the first output block, but revealing two output blocks would re-reveal the ability to guess the original keying material.

 Thus all secrets should be included in the derivation of the key, or possibly included in the tag parameter.
 A secret counter can also help, but cannot provide a sufficient level of entropy to secure the output all by itself.

-One of HKDF's design principles was to obtain a clean seperation between the extraction and expansion phases.
-This seperation allows HKDF's design to avoid the _echo args gotcha_ by specifying that `echoArgs` is the empty string.
+One of HKDF's design principles was to obtain a clean separation between the extraction and expansion phases.
+This separation allows HKDF's design to avoid the _echo args gotcha_ by specifying that `echoArgs` is the empty string.

-In a literal, low-level sense, `PHKDF-STREAM` intentionally violates this seperation.
+In a literal, low-level sense, `PHKDF-STREAM` intentionally violates this separation.
 In a metaphorical, higher-level sense, PHKDF affirms this design principle, rather PHKDF's goal is to allow a single primitive to serve both roles.
 This unification makes it easy to create cryptographic hash protocols where every call to HMAC is covered by a directly self-documenting plaintext tag.

-Moreover, PHKDF's alternative to PBKDF2 is its slow extraction function `PHKDF-SLOW-EXTRACT`, which makes crucial use of the /echo args gotcha/.
+Moreover, PHKDF's alternative to PBKDF2 is its slow extraction function `PHKDF-SLOW-EXTRACT`, which makes crucial use of the _echo args gotcha_.
 That brings us to a third mode of operation, which keeps the output stream secret, except possibly for the very last output block examined.

 In this way, you can safely use secret _args_ parameters with a publicly known _key_, _tag_, and _counter_ to start a predictable output stream at an unpredictable location.
-By keeping the output stream secret, _key stretching_ of the secret inputs can be achieved in a PBKDF2-like fashion while at the same time also providing _cryptoacoustic repetition_ of those publicly-known salts.
+By keeping the output stream secret, _key stretching_ of the secret inputs can be achieved in a PBKDF2-like fashion while at the same time also providing _cryptoacoustic repetition_ of the publicly-known salts.
 This construction combines all the best features of `TAGGED-PBKDF2-HMAC-SHA256`, `TAGGED-HKDF`, and `PBKDF2-TAGGED-HMAC`, which are the three starting points for our design.

 The `PHKDF-SLOW-EXTRACT` function uses two calls to `PHKDF-STREAM`, the first to produce a pseudorandom stream that stays secret because it is immediately consumed by a second call to `PHKDF-STREAM`.
 Thus first output block of `PHKDF-SLOW-EXTRACT` is extra expensive to produce, but subsequent output blocks are computed just as quickly as the key-stretching blocks.
 The output stream of `PHKDF-SLOW-EXTRACT` suffers from the same issues of predictability as `PHKDF-STREAM`, so this too is a low-level construction that when used in this suggested way, it's output is also truncated to 32 bytes or remains secret.